fdelgados/recommendations-web/README.md

 # Course recommender web
 This is the code of the demo web application of the course recommendation system project.
 The application is accessible [here](https://courses-recommender.herokuapp.com/) and has been built using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+For the front-end,  I have used [Bootstrap](https://getbootstrap.com/)

 ## Table of contents